GonDragon/CS-ChirpBanner/README.md

 [update by aqtrans]
 Replaces Chirpy with a scrolling marquee style banner along the top

+v2.2
+- Transparency slider now works.
+- Added a Banner Width option.
+- Rip out the rest of the old options panel stuff.
+No more empty panels.

 v2.1
 - Migrate the rest of the old settings to new Options panel, which fixes...
 - New users now have scrolling Chirps, as ScrollSpeed var is properly set to a minimum of 50.